 Whether or not you expect to attend the Annual Meeting in person, we urge you to vote your shares at your earliest convenience.
 This will ensure the presence of a quorum at the meeting.
-Promptly voting your shares via the Internet, by telephone, or by signing, dating, and returning the enclosed proxy card will save us the expenses and extra work of additional solicitation.
-If you wish to vote by mail, we have enclosed an addressed envelope for which no postage is required if mailed in the United States.
+Promptly voting your shares via the Internet, by telephone, or by signing, dating, and returning the enclosed proxy card (if you received a proxy card) or by voting your shares via the internet (if you received a Notice of Internet Availability of Proxy Materials) will save us the expenses and extra work of additional solicitation.
+If you received a proxy card and wish to vote by mail, we have enclosed an addressed envelope for which no postage is required if mailed in the United States.
 Submitting your proxy now will not prevent you from voting your shares at the meeting if you desire to do so, as your proxy is revocable at your option.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to Be Held on June 10, 2015.
+Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to Be Held on June 8, 2016.
 Our Proxy Statement and Annual Report to Stockholders are available at investor.fleetcor.com.